CIRED/cired.digital/deploy/SECURING.md

 ----

-## Firewall everything by default
+## Firewall

-After SSHing into the server:
+First layer of protection: set a firewall on the VPS provider that only let traffic to ports 22 and 80 come in.

+Second layer of protection: SSH into the server and activate `ufw` rules to the same effect:

 ```bash
 # Allow SSH and HTTP